Cyber insurance premiums have shot up recently. This article explains why and what we can expect from the future.

 In this new reality, where instead of just securing an internal network, IT organization have to secure thousands of remote workers accessing critical systems, organizations have realized that anything that they do will never be enough.
 And that they need to also prepare themselves to the probable scenario that they will eventually get hacked.
 One of the ways to prepare is to cover the residual risk of an attack with a cyber insurance policy.

 Consequently, this year we saw a substantial increase in demand for cyber insurance.
-And in parallel the companies that are already insured have increased their claims.
-It therefore makes sense to assume that when cyber products are in such high demand, the market will need to address the lack of capacity, by raising the prices and hardening the policy conditions.
+And in parallel, the companies that are already insured have increased their claims.
+It therefore makes sense to assume that when cyber products are in such high demand, the market will need to address the lack of capacity, by raising cyber insurance premiums and hardening the policy conditions.